-I filled it with a ton of tips and know-how from my experience and the experience of other riders.
-It’s written in an easy-to-understand form, so it’s ideal for beginners.
+This guide will help you get started with indoor cycling.
+I’ve packed it with plenty of tips and know-how from my experience and that of other riders.
+It’s written in an easy-to-understand format, making it ideal for beginners.

 Let’s dive in!